 In this tutorial, we will show you how to install GNOME on Ubuntu 14.04.
-By default, Ubuntu 14.04 Trusty Tahr LTS server installed as minimal without any Graphical Desktop support.
+By default, Ubuntu 14.04 Trusty Tahr LTS server was installed as minimal without any Graphical Desktop support.
 Installing the GNOME desktop on Ubuntu is fairly straightforward.
 Most Ubuntu servers are run on CLI (Command-Line Interface) mode.
 But in some cases, one may need to have a desktop to install some applications with GUI (Graphic User Interface) mode.
 In this case, we will use GNOME, the most popular user-friendly desktop for any UNIX-based system.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation of GNOME on Ubuntu 14.04.
+I will show you the step-by-step installation of GNOME on Ubuntu 14.04.

 Install GNOME on Ubuntu 14.04

 Step 1.
 First, You just need to install a couple of Gnome apps, add the gnome3-staging repository and do a dist-upgrade:

 sudo add-apt-repository ppa:gnome3-team/gnome3-staging sudo apt-get update sudo apt-get dist-upgrade

 GNOME 3.12 has some new applications like gnome-weather, gnome-maps, gnome-photos and gnome-music, etc, which are not installed by default on Ubuntu GNOME 14.04.
 To install additional applications, run the following command:

 sudo apt-get update sudo apt-get install bijiben polari gnome-clocks gnome-weather gnome-maps gnome-music gnome-photos gnome-documents gnome-contacts epiphany-browser gnome-sushi gnome-boxes gnome-shell-extensions